 Yesterday, we posted a link to our most recent work-in-progress entitled “Guaranteed Income: Chronicle of a Political Death Foretold,” which revisits the rise and fall of The Family Assistance Act of 1970.
 Had this historic bill been enacted into law, it would have provided every poor family with children a guaranteed minimum income.
 My history of this guaranteed income bill is structured as a three-act play.
-Here is an excerpt from Act I (footnotes are below the fold):
+Here is an excerpt from Act I of my legislative morality tale:

 “The hero of our three-act play is not a person, but rather an idea: a guaranteed minimum income to all persons via a negative income tax.
 The idea of a guaranteed income has an illustrious pedigree.
 Historical figures as diverse as Bertrand Russell, Edward Bellamy, and Thomas Paine—polymath, utopian planner, and patriot alike—all advocated for some form of universal basic income in their day.[a]
 But it was the conservative economist and future Nobel Laureate, Milton Friedman, along with his wife Rose Friedman, who coined the term ‘negative income tax’ in his best-selling book Capitalism and Freedom and in the popular press.[b]